 So you’re working a full-time job, trying to manage your personal life, and you just registered to sit for the Level I CFA exam in June.
-Juggling work, life, and the Level I CFA exam can cause major anxiety and, well, exhaustion.
-Yes, preparing for the exam is difficult but manageable if you set yourself up for success.
+Juggling work, life, and the Level I CFA exam can cause significant anxiety and, well, exhaustion.
+Yes, preparing for the exam is challenging but manageable if you set yourself up for success.
 Below are some study tips to better position yourself to efficiently study for the CFA exam while balancing work and life.

 1. Evaluate your current priorities and schedule

 Planning is an essential step toward maximizing your efficiency, whether you’re studying, working, or climbing a mountain.
 Before you can plan, you have to understand where you’re currently dedicating your time.
 Take a look at where you spend most of your time.
 Are you working over 60 hours a week?
 What about the time spent with friends and family?
 Do you have kids, a spouse, or a demanding cat?
 Can their demands wait or be delegated to someone else?
 These are the kinds of questions you must ask yourself at the time evaluation stage.
-Once you’ve figured out what hurdles are in your way, you can strategize ways to overcome them and set yourself up with a working game plan and study schedule.
+Once you’ve learned what hurdles are in your way, you can strategize ways to overcome them and set yourself up with a working game plan and study schedule.

 2. Put priorities in order

 Maybe you really shouldn’t scroll through your social media accounts for 2 hours every day.
-Maybe the latest episode of a binge-worthy show is less crucial than the Level 1 CFA exam.
+Perhaps the latest episode of a binge-worthy show is less crucial than the Level 1 CFA exam.
 The key is to find more time by deciding which activities are less significant and replacing them with activities that will get you closer to achieving your goals.
-Don’t skip this step because it’s critical to evaluate your priorities to see if they are really helping you reach your goals of becoming a CFA charterholder.
+Don’t skip this step because it’s critical to evaluate your priorities to see if they are helping you reach your goals of becoming a CFA charterholder.

 3. Create a study schedule